abhidxt299/RoManOV/Chapter 8/README.md

 # Project directory structure

-Before we begin, download the files and data.
-From there you’ll be able to follow along as we work through today’s examples.
+Before we begin, download the files and data.To get a dataset for working on today's example, you can download it from (https://www.kaggle.com/c/dogs-vs-cats/data) From there you’ll be able to follow along as we work through today’s examples.

 Once your zip is downloaded, extract the files.